SRodriguezIITH/City-Traffic-System/README.md

 Visualize the city’s road network and highlight the route using the Python-based visualization script.

 # How It Works
-Data Loading: The system loads the city.json file, which describes the city’s road network, including intersections (nodes) and roads (edges).
+1. Data Loading: The system loads the city.json file, which describes the city’s road network, including intersections (nodes) and roads (edges).
-Graph Construction: The city data is used to construct a directed graph using C++ (via graph.cpp and graph.hpp).
+2. Graph Construction: The city data is used to construct a directed graph using C++ (via graph.cpp and graph.hpp).
-Route Generation: The predefined route (from route.json) is processed to display the shortest or most efficient path.
+3. Route Generation: A Route is generated though modified Dikjstra and saved in route.json
-Visualization: The Python-based visualize_traffic.py uses NetworkX to visualize the graph and highlight the selected route with edge labels showing the distance and travel time.
+4. Visualization: The Python-based cityschema.py uses NetworkX to visualize the graph and highlight the selected route with edge labels showing the distance and travel time.

-Future Improvements
+# Future Improvements
-Real-Time Traffic Updates: Incorporate live traffic data to dynamically update routes and road conditions.
+1. Real-Time Traffic Updates: Incorporate live traffic data to dynamically update routes and road conditions.
-Advanced Pathfinding Algorithms: Implement additional pathfinding algorithms like A* or Bellman-Ford for more accurate route recommendations.
+2. Advanced Pathfinding Algorithms: Implement additional pathfinding algorithms like A* or Ball Trees
-Graphical User Interface (GUI): Build a GUI that allows users to manually input routes and interact with the traffic simulation in real-time.
+3. Graphical User Interface (GUI): Build a GUI that allows users to manually input routes and interact with the traffic simulation in real-time.